15 Apr, 2026

 A land of Reloading – a crisp description of the twin town, Terespol and Malaszewicze in Poland, by my maverick cab driver.

-The petit woman drove a large SUV taxi through the sleepy towns of five churches, one school, 10000 people and some 20 loading stations with thousands of cargo wagons in each.
+The petit woman drove a large SUV taxi through the sleepy towns of five churches, one school, 4000 people and some 20 loading stations with thousands of cargo wagons in each.
 It was not eerie.
 Just too fantastical.
 The roads are impeccable, the railway lines are many and of different gauges – European 1435mm, Russian 1524mm, Narrow 1067mm for internal transfer and so on.
 This is the border of Poland and Belarus (formerly Russia); and also the coveted junction of the land transport between Asia and Europe.
 A facility that ran uninterrupted through world wars, cold war, war of globalisation and even the current war on Ukraine.
-Afterall the Capital moves along this line.
+After all the Capital moves along this line.
 War is too minor to disrupt that movement.

-There was a 7km long queue of private cars – with electronic gadgets and nylon carry bags on the roof – patiently waiting at the custom gate to enter Asia.
-There were wagon trains of the size of 8 football fields lying idle at the station carshed.
+There was a 7km long queue of private cars, with electronic gadgets and nylon carry bags on the roof, patiently waiting at the custom gate to enter Asia.
+There were wagon trains of the size of 8 football fields lying idle at the station car shed.
 An important site is called MRI centre – a tunnel where the entire passing train is scanned.
 Neck of the cranes, that move metal containers from the incoming wagon trains in Russian gauge track to the outgoing European gauge track, crisscross the skyline.
 Their average size is 130 meter long and 70 meter tall.

 We should have known that such a gargantuan system is likely to be controlled by something satellite.
 Lack of people is not indicative of access.
 In fact it is likely to be other way around.
 The towns are strewn with hidden cameras.
 After a few hours of roaming around and taking pictures the uniformed guys arrived, almost from nowhere.
 My colleague, a young German girl, lost her nerve and chewed on the memory card to destroy evidence.
 For me, being an Indian and working in the field of documentary filmmaking, brush with inflated egos of uniformed guys is sort of routine.
 I instinctively know when to be assertive, when to plead innocence and even when to play the gender card.
 But my white German companion, grown up in the safety of mainstream privileges, found it extremely scary.
-Next she left the job – stating that she felt unsafe.
+Next day she quitted the job – stating that she felt unsafe.
 Is the idea of safety relational?
 Or notional?

 6 May, 2023